 When considering how your organization will use cloud, it’s important to consider the various options and the benefits of each of the three cloud models.
 In the end, it’s less about whether you are leveraging a public, hybrid or private cloud deployment model and more about having the flexibility to scale and adjust your cloud solutions as business needs and maturity evolve.

 How CFOs can take advantage of cloud

 CFOs who have successfully led a digital finance transformation have taken a strategic approach to cloud adoption and understand the differences and various benefits of public, private and hybrid clouds as well as IaaS, PaaS and SaaS.
 Smart CFOs know that finance transformation does not mean ‘checking the cloud box’ with just a few applications that are run in the cloud.
 Adopting a ‘Cloud First’ approach and reaping the cost savings, efficiencies and agility offered requires evaluating your entire architecture and organization to see how cloud can fit into your business.

 Our Cloud Approach

 Cloud is not a new area for Aptitude Software.
 For years our products have been deployed by clients into their own private and hybrid clouds.
 Today, we are focusing our cloud strategy on more broadly enabling our solutions to be delivered via public, private or hybrid clouds as required by our clients - in addition to traditional, on-premise implementations.
 This gives our clients choice and flexibility.
-Our Aptitude RevStream (AREV) solution and Aptitude Lease Accounting Engine (ALAE) are already available as a SaaS solution running in the AWS public cloud and we have a road map for all our products to be available via a SaaS model over the next 2 years.
+Our Aptitude RevStream (AREV) solution and Aptitude Lease Accounting Engine (ALAE) are already available as a SaaS solution running in the AWS public cloud and we have a clear approach for delivering cloud models and supporting operations for all products and a future investment in SaaS.

 For more information, please visit https://www.aptitudesoftware.com/cloud/ or email us at firstname.lastname@example.org